menu icon

 • Add cinnamon, ginger, cloves and salt.
 Stir.

-• Add hot molasses mixture and stir well.
+• Add the hot molasses mixture and mix well.

 • Allow dough to cool completely.
 You can speed this up by placing the bowl of dough (covered in plastic wrap) in the refrigerator for 15 mintues.